buckeyerunner1/100-days-of-code/log.md

 **Today's Activities**: Where to start.
 After reading several articles, reading reddit and talking to some fellow employees in the software development field (I am in Accounting/Control), I realized that in order for me to make it through the full 100+ days, I need to have a plan to go along with my goal.
-So aside from keeping my daily log, I'm also creating an outline of what my self-teaching plan will look like to keep me on track.
-There will be some fluidity to the plan so that I can change directions/programs on the fly should something come up.
+I started out on FCC months back then decided to start The Odin Project, so aside from keeping my daily log, I'm also creating an outline of what my self-teaching plan will look like to keep me on track.
+There will be some fluidity to the plan so that I can change directions/programs on the fly, should something come up.

 **Thoughts:**